Paeonia broteri: Flowers, fruits and seeds

-The flowers are set individually at the top of the stems, are mostly subtended by one or two bracts looking like a leaf segment, and may be up to 15–16 cm in diameter.
+The flowers are set individually at the top of the stems, are mostly subtended by one or two bracts looking like a leaf segment, and may be up to in diameter.
 It has three, sometimes four, sepals, green with a purple margin, of approximately 3 cm long and 2½ cm wide, with rounded tips.
 There are five or six magenta or pinkish magenta petals, each 5–6 cm long and 3–4 cm wide.
 Numerous stamens consist of cream-colored, yellowish or purple filaments topped with yellow anthers.
 There are mostly two or three (occasionally one or four, rarely five) carpels covered in 2 mm long rust-colored hairs, with at their tips very short red stigmas of 2½ mm wide, their base encircled by a 2 mm high disk.
 The fruit consists of two to three (seldom one or four) follicles, each of which is up to 2½-4 cm high, and is covered in dense felty hairs which persist when fully grown.
 In its home range, this species has flowers from late March to May, but in The Netherlands flowering occurs in June and early July.
 The seeds are about 7–8 mm in size, reddish at first but blackish when ripe.